Eóganachta: Later figures

 For the 20th century, the long hidden Ó Coileáins of Uí Conaill Gabhra, once the most dominant sept of the Uí Fidgenti, produced the famous Mícheál Ó Coileáin.
 His sept were driven out of County Limerick in the 13th century by the FitzGeralds, but still regarded themselves as dispossessed aristocracy.
 The Ó Coileáins had joined their cousins the O'Donovans in County Cork, who themselves had been assisted by their friends the O'Mahonys.
 The MacCarthy Reaghs would soon follow to become the princes of the area, or Barony of Carbery, and later both they and the O'Mahonys would send septs to be accepted among the aristocracy in France.
-See also Counts of Toulouse.
 Of the four, only the O'Donovans, keeping a low profile, remained Gaelic lords after a time.

 The MacCarthy of Muskerry dynasty are of great importance and there are several surviving septs.

 Daniel "The Liberator" O'Connell has been said to have belonged to a small sept of the Uí Fidgenti who found themselves in County Kerry.

 Another lively figure was Pierce Charles de Lacy O'Mahony.